omr87169/android_porting_guidebook/01PartOne/01PartOneDebian.md

 folder under your home directory and add that folder to your $PATH to help you facilitate updates.
 In a chroot, that is not necessary.

+Also the name is kind of bullshit.
+It makes it super hard to find people's forum posts about using repo as opposed to searching for other types of repositories.
+Way to think it through, Google.

 #### Install the Android NDK and add it to yout PATH
 You also need the Android NDK to compile your own ROM.
 The NDK generates binary code for arm devices.